 These courses are not applicable for a degree at Pacific but can be transferred at the discretion of your institution.
 An official transcript is available from Pacific upon successful completion of coursework.
 While it may be possible for the credits earned in these courses to be used for salary advancement and state licensing requirements, we do not provide assurance that any state licensing board or school district will accept these credits for those purposes.
 Individuals seeking credits for those purposes are advised to check with the appropriate agencies and gain approval prior to registering.
 Accredited by The Western Association of Schools and Colleges (WASC).

 Yes.
-Yoga Alliance certification requires that you participate in all our core curriculum, consisting of Level 1, Level 2, Level 3; Three Online Courses (6 content hours each) addressing trauma, chair yoga, and neurodiversity; Two Integration + Implementation programs that include curriculum development and a mentorship matching you with a teacher for personalized feedback.
+LFY is a Yoga Alliance registered school.
+Yoga Alliance registration requires that you participate in all our core curriculum, consisting of Level 1, Level 2, Level 3; Three Online Courses (6 content hours each) addressing trauma, chair yoga, and neurodiversity; Two Integration + Implementation programs that include a teaching practicum and a mentorship matching you with a teacher for personalized feedback.
+Yoga Alliance registration is subject entirely to their policies, which can change.
+We recommend reviewing their website if this is an important part of your path.

 We work with each teacher to adapt the mentorship to the demands of busy schedules.